French craft beer and regional food pairing on a table.

 Match Beer and Food Intensity

 Another thing I always consider is how strong the flavors are in both the beer and the dish.
-You don’t want a super light, delicate beer to get completely lost next to a really bold, spicy meal.
-That would be a shame for both.
-Likewise, a really heavy, intense beer might just overwhelm a simple salad.
-I try to find beers and dishes that are on a similar level of flavor intensity.
-It’s like making sure everyone in a conversation can be heard.
+You don’t want a super light, delicate beer to completely get lost next to a really bold spicy meal.
+That’d be a shame for both.
+Likewise, a really heavy, intense beer might end up bulldozing a simple salad.
+I try to pair beers and dishes that are on a similar level of flavor intensity, like making sure everyone in a conversation can still be heard, you know, even when someone talks a bit louder.

 Here’s a rough guide I sometimes use:

-• Light-bodied beers (like many Saisons or lighter Bières de Garde) pair well with lighter foods such as salads, seafood, or delicate poultry.
+• Light-bodied beers (such as many Saisons or lighter Bières de Garde) pair well with light foods such as salads, seafood, or delicate poultry.

-• Medium-bodied beers (think some IPAs or more robust Bières de Garde) can handle richer dishes like charcuterie, burgers, or roasted chicken.
+• Medium-bodied beers (think IPAs or more robust Bières de Garde) can pair well with richer dishes like charcuterie, burgers, or roasted chicken.

 • Full-bodied beers (like dark ales or barrel-aged stouts) are great with hearty red meats, game, or even rich desserts.